FredKSchott/snowpack/docs/02-quickstart.md

 ### Migrating an Existing App

-To migrate an existing app to Snowpack depends on how many specialized/customized bundler features/plugins you're currently using.
-Certain bundler plugins lock you in to that specific setup, since your application code can become dependent on certain plugin behaviors.

-Your best bet is to start with a Create Snowpack App (CSA) template, copy over your "src" & "public" files from your old app, and then run `snowpack dev` to finish up the migration and troubleshoot any remaining issues.
+Migrating an existing app to Snowpack is generally easy, since Snowpack supports almost every build tools that you're already using today (Babel, PostCSS, etc).
+If this is your first time using Snowpack you should start with a Create Snowpack App (CSA) template, copy over your "src" & "public" files from your old app, and then run `snowpack dev` to finish up the migration and troubleshoot any remaining issues.

 CSA is a good starting point for existing applications because it has a few common tools (like Babel) built in by default to replicate the full feature set of a traditional bundled app.
 CSA is also meant to be a drop-in replacement for Create React App, so any existing Create React App project should run with zero changes needed.

+If you run into issues, check out our [Advanced Usage](#advanced-usage) section for guides on importing CSS, asset references, and more.